Corns and Calluses: Your Feet Deserve Better Says Podiatrist We love our shoes, but sometimes, our...

 Treatment for heel pain

 Heel pain treatment is focussed on reducing pressure on the heel and alleviating the stress in the soft tissue of the foot.
-Footwork Podiatry offer various non-invasive treatments to alleviate heel pain, with Foot Mobilisation Therapy and Trigenics® being principal among these.
+The Footwork Clinic offer various non-invasive treatments to alleviate heel pain, with Foot Mobilisation Therapy and Trigenics® being principal among these.

 Foot Mobilisation Techniques (FMT) is a hands-on therapeutic method used to treat musculoskeletal conditions of the foot and leg.